Soragi/trellis-image-vision/README.md

-# 🎨 Trellis NIM Deployment - Simplified Jupyter Notebook
+# 🎨 Trellis NIM - Simple Deployment

-A streamlined solution for deploying NVIDIA's Trellis NIM (Neural Image Models) for 3D model generation from 2D images.
-This project provides a single Jupyter notebook that handles everything from GPU setup to 3D model generation.
+A streamlined Jupyter notebook for deploying NVIDIA Trellis NIM and generating 3D models from text prompts on L40s GPU.

 ## 🌟 What This Does

-Transform 2D images into stunning 3D GLB models using NVIDIA's Trellis NIM technology through a simple Jupyter notebook workflow:

-- **🔍 GPU Detection**: Automatically checks for L40s GPU availability with nvidia-smi
-- **🚀 NIM Deployment**: Follows NVIDIA's official blueprint for Trellis NIM deployment
-- **🖼️ Image Processing**: Upload images and generate 3D models
-- **📥 GLB Output**: Download generated 3D models in GLB format
+Deploy NVIDIA's Trellis NIM with just a few simple steps and generate 3D GLB models from text prompts.

 ## 📋 Prerequisites

 ### Hardware Requirements
 - **GPU**: NVIDIA L40s (or compatible with >= 24GB VRAM)
 - **RAM**: Minimum 32GB system RAM
-- **Storage**: At least 50GB free space

 ### Software Requirements
 - **Operating System**: Linux (Ubuntu 20.04+ recommended)